 The Company prohibits the use of all forms of forced labour and any form of human trafficking as set out in the Employee Code of Conduct.
-We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a confidential third party operated “Speak-Up” helpline which employees are encouraged to use to report any concerns.
+We have a number of procedures in place in relation to our employees to proactively manage any risk, including robust recruitment processes in line with employment laws and a confidential third party operated “Speak-Up” helpline operating across our business which employees and third party workers are encouraged to use to report any concerns.

 As part of our own business we supply temporary personnel to a number of clients.
 We take our obligations seriously in this respect and have well established and audited procedures to ensure that those temporary workers are protected from the risks of modern slavery.
 We ensure that temporary workers:

-In addition, our employees, through the Employee Code of Conduct, are made aware of the requirement for employees to support and uphold human rights principles and know that the Company will not tolerate, engage in or support the use of, forced labour.
+In addition, all employees, through the Employee Code of Conduct, are made aware of the requirement for employees to support and uphold human rights principles and know that the Company will not tolerate, engage in or support the use of, forced and/or child labour.

 Our Supply Chain

 We map and risk assess our tier 1 suppliers who provide goods and services directly to our business.
 We include due diligence queries in RFP processes to identify our potential suppliers’ approach to modern slavery and these assist in our determination of whether the supplier should be considered a high risk supplier.
 A high risk supplier is sent a questionnaire so we can further assess their approach to the issue of modern slavery.

 Supplier contracts contain anti-modern slavery clauses which place an obligation on suppliers to comply with the Modern Slavery Act 2015 and rights of audit to help us identify unethical practices.
 If we were to find evidence that one of our suppliers has failed to comply with the Modern Slavery Act 2015 then we would require the relevant supplier to remedy such non-compliance or we would terminate our relationship with the supplier.